orbingol/NURBS-Python/docs/contributing.rst

 Feature requests
 ----------------

-Please email the author for feature requests.
+Please email the author for feature requests with the details of your feature request.

 Questions and comments
 ----------------------